bestia-dev-archived/indexeddb_from_rust/README.md

 It is more or less a key-value storage, but the value can be a javascript object and that can be complex.
 The api is in javascript, uses old fashioned callbacks and events, completely async, without async/await or Promises.
 How to use it efficiently from rust?
 This is the question.
+In this project I only experiment with indexeddb.
+In my next project <https://github.com/LucianoBestia/pwa_currency_converter> I actually use this findings for something useful.

-## F12 developer tools
+## Development

+In Visual Studio Code press `ctrl+j` to open the Terminal window.
+Use `cargo make` to see the prepared steps for deployment like:
+`$ cargo make release`
+And then follow the instructions on the screen like:

+- Run the web server in a separate terminal: cd ~/rustprojects/indexeddb_from_rust/web_server_folder/;basic-http-server
+- Run the web app in your browser: <http://127.0.0.1:4000/indexeddb_from_rust/>

+Oh, today I did everything right, but the browser said "This site can't be reached".
+After many attempts I discovered, that WSL2 `localhost` or `127.0.0.1` connection to Win10 is broken after putting the laptop to sleep.
+I have to restart the WSL in PowerShell Run as administrator with
+`Get-Service LxssManager | Restart-Service`.
+Not nice and very difficult to discover because WSL2 is running just fine, except this.

-It is easy to see the content of indexeddb in F12.
+In the browser (chrome, edge, firefox) use F12 developer tools to easily see the content of indexeddb in F12.
 Very convenient.

 ## plantuml diagrams